rbiddybiddy/GetSunriseSunsetData/README.md

 Instead, I went and found this free API that returns sunset & sunrise data for any date and location:\
 [https://sunrise-sunset.org/api](https://sunrise-sunset.org/api)\
-(It's a free service, so if you decide to use it, keep it to a reasonable volume.)
+(It's a free service, so if you decide to use it, they request that you keep your request volume reasonable.)

 ...and wrote this simple .NET console app GetSunriseSunsetData, which will:
 1) Iterate through an entire year (or other interval), day by day